project-oak/oak/rfcs/1440_generic_planner_node.md

   oak.handle.Receiver receiver = 2;
 }

-Message NodeInitialisation {
+message NodeInitialisation {
-  // The Senders that the node expects. repeated SenderChannelInfo = 1,
+  // The Senders that the node expects. repeated SenderChannelInfo senders = 1,

-  // The Receivers that the node expects. repeated ReceiverChannelInfo = 2,
+  // The Receivers that the node expects. repeated ReceiverChannelInfo receivers = 2,

   // A filtered map of config entries intended for the node.
   ConfigMap config = 3